vebersol/jQPlayer/README.markdown

 # Contributing

-If you want to contribute, please feel free to contribute to the project.
+If you want to contribute, please feel free, we encourage you to do this.

 # Reporting bugs